SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/index.md

 uid: ws_endpoints
 description: Endpoints
 author: Bergfrid Dias
-so.date: 11.26.2021
+so.date: 12.02.2021
-keywords: API, web services, endpoints, WebAPI, SOAP so.topic: concept
+keywords: API, web services, endpoints, WebAPI, SOAP, REST so.topic: concept
 ---

 # Endpoints

-An endpoint is the address, port, and protocol a web service is exposed through.
+An endpoint is the address, port, and protocol a web service is exposed at.
+In short, the web service **URL**.

 ## WebAPI